 - new greener technologies coming on the market.
 E.g. high efficiency boilers, heat pumps, controls etc. are improving rapidly

 - the health aspects of building materials and construction techniques.
 For instance this can be seen in the move away from petroleum based paint solvents to water based/natural oils etc.

 - working practices such as the quality of building regarding air tightnessA measure of how leaky a building is to air.
 In other words, how draughty it might be.
 There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
 A much higher degree of air tightness is covered by the Passivhaus standard, building waste management etc.

 You can buy / download standard specifications which cover the full scope of a building contract and then tailor them to your own needs by adding or striking out clauses.

 One source of such a standard document is the NBSNational Building Specification.
 This is a company specializing in specification writing.
-It's owned by the RIBA Domestic specification which can be produced on line for a little over £50.
+It's owned by the RIBA Domestic specification which can be purchased on line for a little over £50.
 It is designed specially for small domestic jobs.

 Greenspec is an excellent web site which many building professionals turn to when they are ‘greening up’ their specification writing.
-Also Forms of specification (smaller projects) has a wealth of information.

 There is more information on all this at Construction Project Information.
 Although this web site is aimed at the building industry as a whole there is considerable information useful to the self builder.
-Try: